IceBreaker-1047/hello-world/README.md

-I am known as the truw champion.
+I am known as the true champion.

 I require no change.